BricePissard/Simple-Todo-List/README.md

 -   Server-side `Error Logs` to store and debug the app from the server.
 -   All the code from backend to frontend is `Object-Oriented`.
 -   Create the web view as HTML and CSS `Responsive`.
--   Create a minimum Web-App JS Core with `popup support`.
+-   Create a minimum Web-App JS Core with: `popup support`, global loader, popup loader content, JS cache

 ________________________________________________________________________________